 Both the man and woman can then experience the gift they need for themselves, and each other; with a more direct connection to the universal creative force we are all a part of - but do not learn how to channel into our lives.

 My experiences of even realising that there is so much I do not know about my own femininity/masculinity have been challenging, as well as observing the masculinity/femininity of men in my life from a fresh perspective.
 But it nonetheless rang true for me, as my whole being responded to what I learnt.
-My body, mind and emotions screamed their confirmation in great intensity as I started exploring tips and exercises recommended by both Anami and Bale; and started incorporating a lot of the wisdom they share in my relations to my life-partner.
+My body, mind and emotions screamed their confirmation in great intensity as I started exploring tips and exercises recommended by Bale; and started incorporating a lot of the wisdom they share in my relations to my life-partner.

 The conditionings around us have pushed our focuses in other directions.
 The conditions around us have hindered such teachings being a natural part of the knowledge and experiences when growing up into big boys and girls, rather than men and women firmly anchored in healthy feminine and masculine energies.